 Part Two on Cuba, The North American Continent

 After spending the winter drawing polar wilderness in Nunavut, a switch to a warmer latitude was welcomed.
 Trading the Arctic Circle for the Tropic of Cancer, I shifted my gaze to the Greater Antilles.
 Thus Cuba, the greatest of the Antilles, the 17th largest island in the world and a country of almost 12 million people, became the object of my focus for much of the last month.
 As in Part One, the sites I discuss will each be emboldened and annotated with a red number.
 This number will correspond with the numbers on the map below so you can use this text as a guide.
-Click on the map to open it in a new tab for proper viewing.

 Before any drawing, I got in touch with the music of the island.
 I try and do this as much as possible throughout my work, to access even a fraction of the mood of the focus region.
 I'd seen Buena Vista Social Club several times and was fond of the solo career of Ibrahim Ferrer, but my experience with Cuban music was limited to these low-hanging fruit.
 Musical immersion in where I draw is very important, but the results wildly differ.
 I do my best to patiently explore unfamiliar styles, but my enthusiasm is still at the mercy of my own tastes.
 For example, Inuit throat-singing was otherworldly at first, but after three hours of it I had transcended the boundaries of my sanity.
 Similar experiences have been had in this project with Mariachi, traditional Ojibwe, Bahamian rake-and-scrape and more.
 Not to say these sounds are incompatible with my tastes, merely that from the confines of my Melbourne studio, I’m stretched to put them in a meaningful context.